-From the airplane mode switch in phone settings to the switch on your blender, both physically and digitally we use toggle switches everywhere.
+In essence, toggle switches are a simple tool used to shift a feature between “ON” and “OFF”, allowing people to change the functionality and preferences of a given system.
+From the airplane mode switch in phone settings to the switch on your blender, we use toggle switches everywhere, both physical and digital.
 We interact with them daily to the point that we might not notice their prevalence.
 Even Power BI utilizes toggle switches in its formatting section–so of course there is also a place for them in our dashboards.
-In essence, they are a simple tool used to shift a feature between “ON” and “OFF”, allowing people to change the functionality and preferences of a given system.

-Toggle switches can be a great UI addition if used properly.
+Given that people are so familiar with concept of toggle switches, they can be a great UI addition to Power BI reports.
 They are fun to interact with, visually appealing, and have good usability since they mimic real-world equivalents.
-Toggle switches can be used in a variety of situations, but did you know that they can be misused from a UI design standpoint?
+Toggle switches can be used in a variety of situations, however, there are some misconceptions regarding them from a UI design standpoint.

 When to Use Toggle Switches in Power BI

 Think of the light control switches you use daily, one side turns the lights on and the other side turns them off.
 All toggle switches should follow this dynamic of shifting between two binary on/off options.
 There should be a clear default value or setting, and the options should always be mutually exclusive.
 In the case of the light switch, the feature in question is the light and the default is no lights.

 One common misuse of the toggle switch is applying them between options that cannot be viewed in binary terms.
 In this scenario, the toggle is used not to switch a feature on or off as intended, but to switch between features entirely.